 Note: You can hear the highlights in the latest of the weekly podcasts I do with Robin Hood Radio, the nation’s smallest NPR affiliate, in Sharon, Connecticut.
 It can be downloaded via iTunes or Stitcher software as well.

-CALL IT TRANSITION TIME right now here in Zone 5B.
-It can be garden-cleanup season, or still deep winter, or some of both.
-Sticks and stones picked up or raked away—if you can even get outside at all—often are replaced at once with another supply from on high, as if you really needed a do-over.
+IT’S DEFINITELY TRANSITION TIME right now here in Zone 5B.
+Chipmunks are out; red-winged blackbirds have begun to return the last couple of weeks.
+When this fresh snow melts, sticks and stones can be picked up or raked away—but they’re often replaced at once with another supply from on high, as if you really needed a do-over.
 Oh, well.

 HOARD CARDBOARD AND NEWSPAPER while you wait, to smother areas for new beds, or thwart weeds under fresh mulch in existing ones.